LoayAhmed304/yappuccino/README.md

 Your cozy digital cafe to yap in every possible way with your friends, securely.

+> Frontend design is inspired by another open-source project.

 ### Feel free to check both my **Medium Articles** about [WebSockets](https://medium.com/@loayahmed304/websocket-operation-d21bc3a362b4), and [WebRTC](https://medium.com/@loayahmed304/breaking-down-webrtc-44cd5c337482).
 Would absloutely love to hear your feedback! ❤️

 ---